8th Infantry Division (United Kingdom): Second World War

 The 8th Infantry Division was never a full-strength formation during the Second World War.
-In 1939 it was based in Palestine and consisted of two infantry brigades (14th and 16th Brigades).
-Due to the needs of defence against German and Italian forces these units were sent to places of need and reformed as different formations.
-Although it had infantry it had no divisional troops due to the shortage of artillery and engineers in the Middle East.
+In 1939, it was based in Palestine and consisted of two infantry brigades (14th and 16th Brigades).
+Due to the needs of defence against German and Italian forces, these units were sent to places of need and reformed as different formations.
+Although the division had infantry, it had no divisional troops due to the shortage of artillery and engineers in the Middle East.
 Its units were dispersed and the division was disbanded on 28 February 1940.

 On 2 June 1942, the division headquarters was reformed as the 8th Division (Syria) following the redesignation of the 5th Cavalry Brigade.
 The division, in name only, was composed of administration units and intended to provide internal security within Syria, under the command of the Ninth Army.
-On 3 September the divisional headquarters role was taken by the headquarters of 89 Sub-Area, Ninth Army (Lines of Communications).
-In this second incarnation R.A.C. units from Ninth Army were attached.
+On 3 September, the divisional headquarters role was taken by the headquarters of 89 Sub-Area, Ninth Army (Lines of Communications).
+In this second incarnation, R.A.C. units from Ninth Army were attached.
 The division Headquarters were disbanded on 31 October 1943.